siberoloji/siberoloji.github.io/content/blog/2024-09-28-useful-infosec-tools-a-comprehensive-guide.md

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
 - ***OpenVAS:*** A popular open-source vulnerability scanner that can scan a target or a network and provide detailed reports on any security vulnerabilities discovered.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Nessus:*** Another powerful vulnerability scanner with a daily-updated database and a user-friendly interface.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-- ***Nmap:***  A versatile network scanner that can identify devices on a network, detect operating systems, and identify open ports.
+- ***Nmap:*** A versatile network scanner that can identify devices on a network,detect operating systems,and identify open ports.
 <!-- /wp:list-item -->
 <!-- /wp:list -->